 Mathematically proficient middle school students set out to understand a problem and then look for entry points to its solution.
 They analyze problem conditions and goals, translating, for example, verbal descriptions into equations, diagrams, or graphs as part of the process.
 They consider analogous problems and try special cases and simpler forms of the original problem to gain insight into its solution.
 For example, to understand why a 20% discount followed by a 20% markup does not return an item to its original price, they might translate the situation into a tape diagram or a general equation, or they might first consider the situation for an item priced at \$100.
-Mathematically proficient students can explain how alternate representations of problem that uses only arithmetic and a solution that uses variables and algebra, and they can navigate among tables, graphs, and equations representing linear relationships to gain insights into the role played by a constant rate of change.
+Mathematically proficient students can explain how alternate representations of problem conditions relate.
+For example, they can identify correspondences between the solution to a word problem that uses only arithmetic and a solution that uses variables and algebra, and they can navigate among tables, graphs, and equations representing linear relationships to gain insights into the role played by a constant rate of change.
 Mathematically proficient students check their approach, asking themselves, "Does this approach make sense?" and "Can I solve this problem differently?"
 While working on a problem, they monitor and evaluate their progress and change course if necessary.
 They can understand the approaches of others to solving complex problems and compare approaches.